top of page

 Football or “Pele”

 It’s no surprise that a game of football or “Pele” often broke out during Christmas time, especially in the more rural parts of the Caribbean.
-After a hearty Christmas lunch, there was nothing like a friendly game of football on the green.
-In Trinidad and Tobago, this tradition might start in the late afternoon after Christmas dinner, when the adults are resting and the kids, bursting with energy, run outside to kick the ball around.
+After a hearty Christmas lunch, there was nothing like a friendly game of football on the greens, while the adults are resting and the kids, bursting with energy, run outside to kick the ball around.
 Football was an equalizer; no matter your skill level, everyone could participate and everyone enjoyed the camaraderie.

 This Christmas, let’s rediscover these forgotten traditions and create new memories with old friends and family.
-Whether you’re limboing, playing dominoes, or hunting for treasure, it’s the togetherness that truly makes the season bright.
+It’s the togetherness that truly makes the season bright.
 The memories they create will be timeless.

 Which of these games will you be bringing back into your Christmas traditions this year?